Dedication Service of Communion Drapes, Bethel African Methodist Episcopal (A.M.E.) Church

 Description

-This ceremony documented a church dedication service at Bethel African Methodist Episcopal on January 6, 1952.
+This ceremony documented a church dedication service at Bethel African Methodist Episcopal (A.M.E.) on January 6, 1952.
 Located on Rittenhouse Street in the Germantown section of Philadelphia, the program celebrated the consecration of new communion drapes.
 The service blended liturgy with community devotion, invoked the Trinity and called all generations to gather in unity.

 The event reflected the central role of women’s leadership, with Evangelist Alice M. Ragsdale as Mistress of Ceremonies and members of the Stewardess Boards in sponsorship.
 Evangelists, laywomen, and the Bethel Senior Choir guided the flow of worship through hymns, prayers, and offerings that showed how women anchored much of the church’s spiritual and organizational life.